Anaphylaxis in Dogs

 How is it diagnosed?

-Anaphylaxis is diagnosed by a medical history of recent exposure to an offending substance and the presence of characteristic clinical signs.
+Anaphylaxis may be diagnosed by a medical history of recent exposure to an offending substance, physical exam findings, and the presence of characteristic clinical signs.
 In severe cases, blood tests may reveal elevations in liver enzymes and dehydration (hemoconcentration).
 Abdominal ultrasound may show an enlarged liver, edema in the gallbladder wall, and fluid around the abdominal organs.
-Intradermal skin testing and IgE blood tests may be performed to identify specific allergens at a later time.
+Later, intradermal skin testing and IgE blood tests may be performed to identify specific allergens.

 How is anaphylaxis treated?

 An anaphylactic reaction is a medical emergency and immediate treatment is required.
-The first step is removal of the inciting substance whenever possible, such removing a bee’s stinger.
+The first step is removal of the inciting substance, whenever possible, such as removing a bee’s stinger.
 Next, the pet is stabilized to prevent or minimize systemic shock, ensuring the airway is open and blood pressure and circulation are maintained.
-Intravenous fluids, placement of a breathing tube and administration of emergency drugs such as epinephrine, corticosteroids, atropine and/or aminophylline is often necessary.
-In mild cases, it may be sufficient to administer antihistamines and possibly corticosteroids, followed by close monitoring for 24-48 hours.
+It is often necessary to provide intravenous fluids, place a breathing tube, and administer emergency drugs such as epinephrine, corticosteroids, atropine, and/or aminophylline.
+In mild cases, it may be sufficient to administer antihistamines and possibly corticosteroids, followed by close monitoring for 24–48 hours.

 What is the prognosis?

-The initial prognosis is always guarded.
+The initial prognosis is always guarded and depends on the severity of the reaction and how quickly it is treated.
 It is impossible to know if a localized or minor reaction will progress to a major crisis.

 Related Articles